nathankay89/weatherapp/README.md

 ## Description

-This app is designed to give you an 5 day forcast for any city you search
+This app is designed to give you a 5 day forcast for any city you search

 ## Screenshots